Macil/contain-by-screen/readme.md

 will be used even if it results in the element going off of the screen.

-`buffer` specifies a number of pixels to be used as a buffer zone around the element.
-The element will be treated as if it was this much larger in all directions, requiring it to be placed with the given amount of space between it, the anchor element, and the edges of the screen.
+`buffer` specifies a number of pixels to be used as a buffer zone around the target.
+For screen-fitting purposes, the target will be treated as if it was this much larger in all directions, requiring it to be placed with the given amount of space between it, the anchor element, and the edges of the screen.
 The buffer option is useful if the element has children which are positioned such that they escape the boundaries of the element.
+Buffers do not affect alignment with the anchor element.

 `topBuffer` specifies an additional buffer space only for the top edge.